 Reward acceleration, not only results

+In most companies, managers and staff are rewarded for what has already happened, i.e. the end result/outcome.
+The reward can affect career or salary, or come in the form of commission or bonus.
+We think this is a reason why everyone keeps working in the whirlwind and only has time for the operational work — since this is what is rewarded, and what is rewarded gets done.
 If you want to succeed with your strategy you have to reward the strategy work.
 Reflect on how your reward system works today.
 How can you create one that rewards the real strategy work?
 From the acceleration meetings you get weekly reports on progress—reward those who stick to the plan.
 Remember that reward is not only money.
 It is as important with verbal feedback and the way we talk to and encourage each other within the organization.

-Acceleration meeting summary
+Acceleration Meeting summary

 We have now ventured deep into strategy acceleration.
 You now have the knowledge and tools, among others the dashboard, to truly achieve the activities.
 By now a lot of things have happened within the organization — it is bubbling with energy and the atmosphere has tangibly changed.
 The result of all the work is probably already visible in the “bottom line”.
 Employees and managers feel content, there is positive energy around the strategy work that can be felt within the whole organization, and the sense that a lot is being achieved prevails.
 This is when it is important to continue on the path and have the strength and stamina to keep going.
-More about that in the next blog post.